refresh-bio/VCFShark/README.md

 Developers
 --------------
 The VCFShark algorithm was invented by [Sebastian Deorowicz](https://github.com/sebastiandeorowicz) and [Agnieszka Danek](https://github.com/agnieszkadanek).
-The implementation is by Sebastian Deorowicz and Agnieszka Danek.
+The implementation is by Sebastian Deorowicz, Agnieszka Danek and Marek Kokot.